Hypertrichosis: Supattra Sasupan

 In 2011, Supattra Sasupan (สุพัตรา สะสุพันธ์; born August 5, 2000), an 11-year-old girl from Thailand with hypertrichosis was named the world's hairiest girl by the Guinness Book of World Records (as Supatra Sasuphan).

 Etymology

 Origin of the word hypertrichosis is in Greek roots (hyper-, ʽexcessʼ; trikhos, hair and -osis, ʽformationʼ) and means a disorder that causes excessive hair growth over the body.
-Medieval sources do not use this term, however prefer hairy men and women instead.
+Medieval sources do not use this term, instead preferring hairy men and women.
 These men and women are often mistaken for savages, who similarly have excessive hair, but hairy and savage individuals belong to different categories, since savagery is associated with social or religious isolation.
 Having exceptional strength, they are deemed closer to the animal than to the human plane.
 On the contrary, hairy men and women with hypertrichosis are not necessarily isolated and they often live in courts as entertainers, together with other monster-like subjects.